kposen/km/README.md

 Now we are ready to proceed:
 ```
-km unlock -i sample.enc -o sample.plaintext -s custodian.key.parts
+km unlock -i sample.enc -o sample.out -s custodian.key.parts
 ```

-And you may confirm your file by `cat sample.plaintext` and seeing the last line being your plain text as before or you may compare the SHA256 created during testing above as follows:
+And you may confirm your file by `cat sample.out` and seeing the last line being your plain text as before or you may compare the SHA256 created during testing above as follows:
 ```
-cat sample.plaintext | sha256sum -c km.sha256
+cat sample.out | sha256sum -c sample.sha256
 ```
 And that is all there is to it ...